danielpoe/symfony-easydeployworkflow/README.md

 * Rename "YOURPROJECTNAME" to the real name of your project

     * Rename Folder in "Configuration" Folder
-    * Rename $project variabke in deploy.php
+    * Rename $project variable in deploy.php
     * Configure correct Source in Configuration/YOURPROJECTNAME/local.php

 * Delete "vendor" from .gitignore folder